Kristian Bertel | Photography

 Know your camera equipment in India

 When the photographer is venturing to India to take photos, of course, the batteries are full and memory cards at hand.
 In addition, the photographer has preset aperture, exposure and 'ISO' for likely scenarios.
 That is, he is thinking of what and where he will possibly be photographing and how the lighting conditions will be.
 The camera he wears by means of a camera strap on the hip and this has the advantages that it will not be seen right away and he has it ready to fire at lightning speed.
-Anyone who has ever been in not only in the Chor Bazaar but all over India, knows how fast an interesting subject can appear in street photography.
+Anyone who has ever been in not only in Mumbai but all over India, knows how fast an interesting subject can appear in street photography.
 If you have prepared the camera and are still able to change settings as needed, your yield will be even better.

 "Mastering street photography techniques in India is a journey of discovery and immersion into the heart of the country.
 It is about more than just capturing images it is about telling stories, preserving moments and celebrating the vibrant tapestry of life found in India's streets.
 So, grab your camera, venture out into the chaos and let the magic of India's streets unfold before your lens"